recursedev54/Mirror-Scope/Readme.md

           - Surface meteorites are often found by visual searches or metal detectors.
           - Underground meteorites might be discovered during mining operations, construction, or scientific excavations.
           - Can be used to make extremely strong and extremely durable tools that respond well to tech, magic, and magitech augmentations
+   - ## Foliage System
+     - Leaves can be walked through and stoof on but deal slight damage when run through.
+Leaves slow mobs down but not players and skinwalkers
+     - A tree can be head butten by a prismal to reveal a prismal or item like fruit or some other object that may be in the tree
+     - When a part of a tree is cut down, the top part of the tree will fall one block as if its effected by gravity, and the tree leaf blocks will fall too, every block falling at the same time as you cut the tree logs.
+     - Trees logs give raw wood when cut down.
+     - You can climb up logs
    - ## Dimensions
      - The Expanse
         - The Main World